spion/fez/README.md

 Requiring `fez` isn't strictly necessary, but is needed to make `fez.js` self-executable.
 The only case in which you might not want it is if you have child build specs which are never run on their own.
-Even then, `fez` comes with a number of utility functions useful in crafting useful rulesets.
+Even then, `fez` comes with a number of utility functions useful for crafting rulesets.

     exports.build = function(rule) {